v6d-io/v6d/docs/notes/key-concepts/objects.rst

 1. The data payload stored in the corresponding vineyard instance locally
 2. The hierarchical meta data shared across the vineyard cluster

-In particualr, ``Blob`` is the unit where the data payload lives in a vineyard instance.
+In particular, ``Blob`` is the unit where the data payload lives in a vineyard instance.
 A blob object holds a segment of memory in the bulk store of the vineyard instance, so that users can save their local buffer into a blob and